muggy8/improbable/have-and-havenot/dJTdszpJ.md

 Melody's sister cut me off and then began inspecting Melody.

-I wasn't exactly sure what she was doing but I left Melody and her sister to their own devices as I looked up to watch the other contestants.
+I wasn't exactly sure what she was doing but Melody's sister didn't seem to want me to butt in so I left Melody and her sister to their own devices as I looked up to watch the other contestants.

 There was only one single pair of fighters still fighting at this point.

-judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were.
+judging by the looks of it, they fought each other in much the same way that Melody and the horned boy were except it felt less one-sided as Melody's fight.

 Sumo Boxing still felt like an appropriate description for what these fights were like.